atet/learn/sed/README.md

 Goodbye World!
 Hello, hello.
 ```

-* Looks like we didn't substitute all the occurrences of "Hello", let's use the global prefix "`g`" to signify this
+* Looks like we didn't substitute all the occurrences of "Hello", let's use the global suffix "`g`" to signify this

 ```
 $ sed "s/Hello/Goodbye/g" hello.txt